 How many places for overseas students are there each year?

 We do not have specific limits on the number of overseas students that we admit year on year, although we do try to ensure that a balance of nationalities is maintained to ensure a truly international experience for any child attending Sevenoaks School.
+Please note we only offer boarding places at Year 9 and Sixth Form.

 Can my child sit their tests in their home country?

 If your child is applying for the Sixth Form, they are welcome to sit the tests in their own country, provided that they are able to find a suitable invigilator.
 A suitable invigilator should either be at your child's current school, or at the local British Council.
-For entry to Year 7 or Year 9 children will be tested either in Sevenoaks or in Hong Kong.
+For entry to Year 9 children will be tested either in Sevenoaks or in Hong Kong.

 Are pupils from overseas required to have a guardian in the UK when studying at Sevenoaks School?